khalilAhmad10/Convolutional-neural-network-CNN-for-flowers-classiffication/README.md

 # Convolutional-neural-network-CNN-for-flowers-classiffication
-In this project a convolutiona neural network is used to classify flowers images.
+In this project a convolutional neural network is used to classify flowers images.
 To perform this project, first of all a zip file of the images is uploaded to google drive.
 The data set is uploaded here for this project. zip file is then unzipped in google colab.